-The sample size for the quantitative step must be >=300 to be used for data analysis (T. D. Nguyen & Nguyen, 2007).
-The data collection method is a convenience sampling method, with a combination of online and offline surveys.
-The target respondents are owners, managers (board of directors, head/deputy head of department) of SMEs in Lam Dong province.
+The sample size for quantitative step must be >=300 to be used for data analysis (Tho & Trang, 2007).
+Data collection method is convenience sampling method, with a combination of online and offline survey.
+The target respondents are owners, managers (board of director, head/deputy head of department) of SMEs in Lam Dong province.

-Collected data will be processed by SPSS software, through Cronbach's Alpha test, EFA, multiple regression analysis, and hypothesis test.
+Collected data will be processed by SPSS software, through: Cronbach' Alpha test, EFA, multiple regression analysis, and hypothesis test.